 If we concentrate on mass production, the distinction between lots is not really necessary and lots can be viewed in a more continuous way.
-Therefore, instead of the discrete-event model we consider an approximation model.
+Therefore, instead of the discrete event model we consider an approximation model.
+Some of these approximation models are presented in the next two sections.

-Using the approximation model, we can use standard control theory to derive a controller for the approximation model (cf. Figure 34.10).
+Once we have an approximation model, we can use standard control theory for deriving a controller for the approximation model, cf. Figure 1.10.

-When the closed-loop system of the approximation model and the controller behaves as desired, the controller can be connected to the discrete-event model.
-However, since the derived controller is not a discrete-event controller its control actions still need to be transformed into events.
+When the derived controller behaves as desired, i.e. when the closed-loop system of approximation model and controller behaves as desired, the derived controller can be connected to the discrete event model.
+This can not be done straightforwardly, since the derived controller is not a discrete event controller.
+The control actions still need to be transformed into events.
 It might very well be that the optimal control action would be to produce 2.75 lots during the next shift.
 One still needs to decide how many jobs to really start (2 or 3), and also when to start them.
-This is the left conversion block in Figure 34.11.
-Similarly, a conversion is needed from discrete-event model to controller: a simple conversion would be to sample the discrete-event model once every shift, but other sampling strategies might also be followed.
+This is the left conversion block in Figure 1.11.
+From this figure, it can also be seen that a conversion is needed from discrete event model to controller.
+A simple conversion would be to sample the discrete event model once every shift.
+But also other strategies might be followed.
 For example, if at the beginning of a shift a machine breaks down it might not be such a good idea to wait until the end of the shift before setting new production targets.
+Therefore, the next step would be to designing proper conversion blocks.